 Table of contents

-1. What is Pendo and how does it work?
+- What is Pendo and how does it work

-10. Transforming learning and product adoption in the flow of work
+- Modernize adoption and product training in the flow of work

 What is Pendo and how does it work?